Do you need your design quiet, or loud?

 There are ways to evaluate quiet design: they are just below the surface.
 Here are a few.

 1: Look for telling details Design is in the details, and they can make or break the user experience.
-Get some inspiration on Little Big Details blog, and then looks for these inspiring bits in a design case study.
+Get some inspiration on the Little Big Details blog, and then looks for these inspiring bits in a design case study.
 While the most interesting and shareable details will be “Easter eggs” and not mission-critical features, their presence indicates a high level of care.

 2: Dig into use cases A visually quiet design system conceals a lot of depth “under the hood”.
 For a system to work well, it needs to accommodate different use cases, often with sub-optimal data.
 You’re likely to see the best default images on a case study or portfolio, but ask (or test a live example) to find out what happens when data is missing, or user behavior is non-standard.
 A well-built resilient system will continue looking and working well, even under such tests.